blackdog1520/FaceAPI/README.md

-# Own face api
+# Own face recognition api
-This can be used to make your own Face API in python
+This can be used to make your own Face recognition API in python